-The pitch must be delivered at a slow speed and have an arc between six and fifteen feet on its path to the home plate.
+The pitch must be delivered at a slow speed and have an arc between 6 and 15 feet on its path to the home plate.
 Height of the arc is to be determined at the umpire’s discretion.

 A pitch, which strikes the wooden plate, is a strike unless "no pitch" or "illegal pitch" is called.

 If a pitch exceeds a maximum arc of fifteen feet or does not obtain a minimum arc of six feet, the pitched ball shall be called an "ILLEGAL PITCH" by the umpire in a voice loud enough for the batter and catcher to hear, and the umpires left arm extended horizontally in order to alert the fielders.
 The plate umpire shall then call a "ball", provided the batter does not swing at the ball.
 If the batter swings and misses, the result is a strike; if the batter hits a fair ball, the ball is in play.

 ALL BATTERS WILL BE PITCHED TO.
 If in the umpires' opinion the batter has been intentionally walked, the batter shall be awarded 2nd base.

 Bases will be placed 65 feet apart or in case of a smaller playing field, one foot inside the grass-playing surface.

 Outfield boundary line will be open except where fenced.